 - Order temporary possession of the personal property to the petitioner.

-How to Have a Restraining Order Issued In Cobb County Georgia for Family Violence
+How to Have a Restraining Order Issued In Cobb County for Family Violence

-As mentioned above, to have a temporary restraining order issued in Georgia for domestic violence, the victim must file the required documents in the county of residence.
+As mentioned above, to have temporary protective orders issued in Georgia for domestic violence, victims must file the required documents in the county of residence.

 When a temporary order elapses, the court will hold a hearing where both the petitioner and the respondent will present their cases.
 Petitioners must provide evidence that a family violence protective order, which may last up to one year, is required to protect him/her from the respondent.